This was the first home-made batch

 (and a WHOLE lotta ice!)

-All of v2's pear and melon and grapefruit and honey and vanilla and caramelized palm sugar... lifted, exalted, adorning a more crystalline tiara, and chock-full of fairy dust (à la Royal Malinau).
+All of v2's pear and melon and grapefruit and honey and vanilla and marzipan and caramelized palm sugar... lifted, exalted, adorning a more crystalline tiara, and chock-full of fairy dust (à la Royal Malinau).
 And most importantly, everything geared towards one ultimate aim: to capture the truest essence, aroma and soul, of genuine Malinau agarwood.

 This batch was supposed to be Royal Malinau v2, however the aroma of the raw material was close... but not identical.